Online Classes during Sheltering in Place for COVID-19 Please email Christine ahead of time to register.

 Christine is currently offering her services remotely.
-Please email me if the password is not working email@example.com
+Please email Christine to get the invitation to register and get the new passwords

-YOGA: Join our Friday, bilingual (French & English) Yoga Class
+FRIDAY morning bilingual (French & English) YOGA Class

 Motion Exploration is a way to improve function and learn about our full potential through an inquisitive approach.
 Services include Pilates, Personal Training, The Feldenkrais Method, Dance, Stretching and Breathing exercises.

 The Feldenkrais Method® intends to make one aware of his/her habitual neuromuscular patterns and rigidities and to expand his/her movement repertoire, increasing sensitivity and improving efficiency.
 By experiencing the quality associated with the movement (various qualities may include ease or difficulty, smoothness or jerkiness, strain or effortlessness) one can pay attention as to how the movement is being performed (how much of the whole self is being involved.
 What is the trajectory of the movement and where it is initiated from) rather then how far the movement can go.
 This study of self-use involves many repetitions of similar movements.
 The student then refines his/her own awareness.
 He/she will learn how to differentiate and approach each repetition with new curiosity each time, which will result in opening more possibilities in expending their range of motion and movement repertoire.